 And let’s be honest…

-…you have too at some point.
+…you probably have too, at some point.
 (It’s a human condition.)

 However, the difference between a good marketer and a great marketer is the ability to learn from your mistakes and evolve.
 Or even better, learn from other people’s mistakes and evolve.